 - Blankets: If you are like me and get cold easily, you might want to bring a blanket.
 That way everyone in the car can be more comfortable.
 If you want to splurge, check out this electric blanket that you can plug into the lighter of your car.

-- Pillows: You are going to be in the car seat for awhile so you want to be comfortable.
+- Pillows: You are going to be in the car seat for awhile and you want to be comfortable, that’s why pillows are one of my long road trip essentials.
 That might mean lumbar support, some extra cushioning to sit on, or even a neck pillow for passengers that might want to nap.

 - Trash Can: On a road trip, you are going to have some trash, unfortunately, so you will need something to keep it contained to make sure the car stays nice and neat.
 You can line a cereal storage container (like this one on Amazon), with a trash bag and you have a trash can that doesn’t take up too much space and contains any smells.